acuminous/filby/README.md

 ]
 ```

-The example applications include a convenience feature `/api/v1/projection/park?changeSetId=current`.
-This responds with a temporary redirect to the current changeSetId.
-We advise against returning data from a convenience endpoint like this one, since you cannot safely cache the response.
+The example applications include a convenience feature where changeSetId can be set to the value `current`.
+This causes the application to redirect to the same url, but with the current changeSetId.

 ## Benefits